 - When the battery capacity is under 10% of full capacity, the power will automatically turn off to prevent damage to batteries.

-The contents are similar to the Nomad, with the same cables but the following differences:
+The contents are similar to the Nomad, with the same cables (but no USB cord) and the following differences:

 - Some screws are provided to allow the TapNPass to be fixed